-So even if you know that using your credit card to buy clothes will only land you in debt, you’ll go ahead and swipe your credit card because it’s habitual.
+Even if you know that using your credit card to buy clothes will only land you in debt, you’ll go ahead and swipe your credit card because it’s habitual.

 3. People want to do the right thing

 People will often make irrational decisions with their finances if they perceive their actions to be morally correct.
-Like donating your last penny to save the Amazon or Rhinos
+Like donating your last penny to save the Amazon or Rhinos.

 People will behave in a way that aligns with their view of themselves.
-If you believe you’re bad with money, you’ll behave in a way that aligns with this view of yourself by mismanaging money
+If you believe you’re bad with money, you’ll behave in a way that aligns with this view of yourself by mismanaging money.

 5. Risk averse